-When someone uses heroin, it consumes their entire life.
-They don’t want to do anything but use the substance.
-How to know if your child using heroin?
-A child, once driven towards education, may now be walking only towards their next fix.
+Also, once driven towards education, a teenager may now be walking only towards their next fix.
 Their grades or school performance may change.
-Also, they may exhibit irrational behavior.
-An increase in anger, mood swings, anxiety, lying, stealing, cheating, and legal issues can all result from a child using heroin.
+Additionally, they may exhibit irrational behavior.
+An increase in anger, mood swings, anxiety, lying, stealing, cheating, and legal issues can result from a child using heroin or other substances.

 Changes in Friends and Peers

-Heroin users typically hang out with other heroin users.
-If your child is spending a lot of time with sickly looking people, you may have your answer to “is my child using heroin?”
+Generally, heroin users typically hang out with other heroin users.
+If your child is spending much time with sickly looking people, you may have your answer to “is my child using heroin?”

 Once heroin consumes an adolescent’s life, they’ll want to be around people doing the same thing.
 By doing so, they feel accepted.
 Heroin addicts typically isolate themselves as well.
 Random people coming quickly in and out of your house can also be a sign of using, or selling, drugs.

 Heroin users quickly burn through their money.
 Heroin starts as a cheap drug, which quickly turns expensive.
-A child using heroin may start to sell expensive personal items.
+A child using heroin may begin to sell costly personal items.
 They may use their savings.
-If you notice strange charges on your credit cards, or missing checks, your child may be using heroin.
+If you notice strange charges on your credit cards or missing checks, your child may be using heroin.